General Access Information

 We are proud to be a breastfeeding friendly organisation as part of the Breastfeeding Friendly Premises Award Scheme.
 Parents are welcome to breastfeed, bottle feed or express on the premises, and Hull Truck Theatre have been specially trained to offer parents any support they may need.
 Read our breastfeeding policy here.

-Hull Truck Theatre staff are proud to be part of the Alzheimer's Society Dementia Friends programme, the biggest ever initiative to change people's perceptions of dementia.
-We are part of the new Talking Tables initiative to help combat loneliness and the Safe Places scheme which helps vulnerable people around the City stay safe.
+Hull Truck Theatre staff are proud to be Dementia Friends, a programme created by the Alzheimer's Society to change people's perceptions of dementia.
+We are part of the Talking Tables initiative which aims to help combat loneliness and the Safe Places scheme, helping vulnerable people around the City stay safe.
 We are also part of the Disability Confident Scheme, taking action to improve the recruitment, retention and development of disabled people.

 Access Related News